alizayan684/Hospital_Info_System_API/README.md

 ## Contributing
 Contributions are welcome!
 Please fork this repository and submit a pull request for any enhancements or bug fixes.

-## License
-This project is licensed under the MIT License.

----

-Feel free to modify this template to better suit your project's specifics!